awslabs/data-on-eks/website/docs/bestpractices/preload-container-images.md

 ---
-title: Preload container images into Bottlerocket data volumes with Karpenter
+title: Preload container images into data volumes
 sidebar_position: 2
 ---
 import CollapsibleContent from '../../src/components/CollapsibleContent';

-# Preload container images into Bottlerocket data volumes with Karpenter with EBS Snapshots
+# Preload container images into data volumes with EBS Snapshots

 The purpose of this pattern is to reduce the cold start time of containers with large images by caching the images in the data volume of Bottlerocket OS.